RubenEscobar14/MusicNotato/README.md

 * Also thanks to Paul Cantrell for software consultation
 * https://www.mpa.org/wp-content/uploads/2018/06/standard-practice-engraving.pdf was referenced for music notation rules
 * http://faculty.washington.edu/garmar/notehead_specs.pdf was referenced for note head design
+* https://theremin.music.uiowa.edu/MISpiano.html is where we got the piano audio files from
+* https://cloudconvert.com/ was used to convert unsupported aiff files to flac
+* https://github.com/anars/blank-audio is where we get the rest audio file from